-New York Trails West Hudson Committee - all New York trails west of the Hudson River except those mentioned separately below.
+New York Trails Northern West Hudson Committee - New York trails west of the Hudson River, north of Harriman-Bear Mountain and south of the Catskills, excluding AT and LP.
 New York Trails East Hudson Committee - all New York trails east of the Hudson River except those mentioned separately below.

-Catskill Trails Committee - all Conference Trails in the Catskills including the Long Path

-North Jersey Trails Committee - Morris County, Ramapos, Ramapo Reservation, Wyanokies, Ringwood, Stonetown/Monksville, and Shore Path.
+Catskill Trails Committee - all Conference Trails in the Catskills including the Long Path North Jersey Trails Committee - Campgaw Mountain County Reservation, Ramapo Reservation, Wyanokies, Ringwood, and Shore Path.